laowantong/paroxython/docs/md/preparing.md

     return a
 ```

 The result of the recursive call is now assigned to variable `a`.
-There is no further calculation as such, but Paroxython would expect that you return directly the result.
+There is no further calculation as such, but Paroxython expects you to return directly the result.
 Its no-inference heuristic is fragile: delaying a key treatment is enough to defeat recognition[^gcd_one_liner].

 [^gcd_one_liner]:
     Note that, in this case, it is actually possible to write a single-point-of-exit version which would be correclty tagged as tail recursive: